WanjaNjunge/alx-system_engineering-devops/0x01-shell_permissions/README.md

- script that creates a directory called my_dir with permissions 751 in the working directory, mkdir -m 751 my_dir Write a script that changes the group owner to school for the file hello, chgrp school hello a script that changes the owner to vincent and the group owner to staff for all the files and directories, chown vincent:staff *
+ script that creates a directory called my_dir with permissions 751 in the working directory, mkdir -m 751 my_dir Write a script that changes the group owner to school for the file hello, chgrp school hello a script that changes the owner to vincent and the group owner to staff for all the files and directories, chown vincent:staff * a script that changes the owner and the group owner of _hello to vincent and staff, chown -h vincent:staff _hello